seerbio/openms-feature-detection-pipeline/README.md

 4. This will start the docker container and change the working directory to the pipeline_processing sub-directory where the pipeline will run and the output files will be written.

-5. Execute the pipeline running the script ```00_run_pipeline.sh```.
-This main script will run a series of processing scripts which are all located under the ```SCRIPTS``` directory.
+5. This main script will run a series of processing scripts which are all located under the ```SCRIPTS``` directory.
 These scripts also refer to parameter input files located in the ```INI``` directory.
 Generally speaking, the user will not need to modify the processing scripts or the parameter files.
 For logging purposes the pipeline can be run as:

-        00_run_pipeline.sh &> pipeline_log.txt
+        ./01_detect_features.sh /path/to/inputdata &> pipeline_log.txt

 6. Depending on the number and size of the input files, the pipeline processing might take a long time.
 These docker commands are helpful for managing your session:
     * detach from a running docker instance: ```CTRL-P, CTRL-Q```